amilak86/php-cloudflare-api-client/README.md

 - An HTTPS enabled web server.
 All the requests to Cloudflare API must be sent over HTTPS.
 - A Cloudflare API token.
 You can obtain the API token from your user profile's API Tokens page located at https://dash.cloudflare.com/profile/api-tokens

+NOTE: There are two ways to authenticate with the Cloudflare API.
+The newer API Tokens based authentication or the old API Keys based authentication.
+If you opt to use the API token based authentication, make sure to have following permissions enabled:

+- cache_purge:edit
+- zone_settings:edit

 ## Installation

 Open your terminal.
 Switch to your project's root directory and run below command to install the package: